-Susan Welt is a Senior Engineer based in Massachusetts with 20 years of experience focused on the investigation and remediation of industrial sites, former manufactured gas plants (MGP), mining operations, and U.S. Department of Defense facilities.
+Susan Welt is a Principal Engineer based in Massachusetts with 20 years of experience focused on the investigation and remediation of industrial sites, former manufactured gas plants (MGP), mining operations, and U.S. Department of Defense facilities.
 She is an experienced strategic planner and risk communicator and manager of soil, groundwater, sediment, and vapor intrusion (VI) projects.

 Susan has evaluated and mitigated VI impacts at hundreds of major industrial, commercial, and residential sites throughout the United States and Europe.
 She previously served as a VI expert with the New York State Department of Health and is a former member of the VI technical team for the Interstate Technology and Regulatory Council (ITRC).
 In this role, she was a contributor to the ITRC's current VI guidance.

 In 2010, Susan became a fellow in the Environmental Public Health Leadership Institute at the U.S. Centers for Disease Control and Prevention.
 She is a member of the National Society of Professional Engineers, the Association for Environmental Health and Sciences, and the National Air and Waste Management Association.